 Hair in the 2000s

 In the early 2000s, Tom Cruise was in his late thirties and early forties.
-At that age, many men start to see small changes in their hairline.
-However, his hair often looked similar to how it appeared in earlier films.
+At that age, many men begin to notice slight changes in their hairline.
+However, his hair often resembled its appearance in earlier films.
 This is why some people talk about possible hair restoration treatments for Tom Cruise.

-During this time, Tom Cruise also appeared in discussions about celebrity appearance and possible cosmetic surgeries, similar to other public figures often mentioned in discussions about celebrities with hair transplants.
+During this time, Tom Cruise also appeared in discussions about celebrity appearances and possible cosmetic surgeries, similar to other public figures often mentioned in discussions about celebrities who have undergone hair transplants.

 Public figures often face speculation about procedures related to grooming, aging, or appearance.
 In many cases, however, these discussions are based only on visual observations rather than confirmed medical information.